 Let’s start with the basics.
 First of all,

-Best to state that one loud, in bold, and up front!
-(I recently wrote some articles on men’s fertility for both 360 Magazine and Creations Magazine and will elaborate more in depth on this topic as you read on.)
+Best to state that one loud, in bold, and upfront!
+(I recently wrote some articles on men’s fertility for 360 Magazine and Creations Magazine and will elaborate more in-depth on this topic as you read.)

 What is the technical definition of “fertility”?

-While mainstream culture often pits the word “fertile” against “infertile”, implying that one is inherently positive while the other is inherently negative, that’s not exactly accurate.
-Instead, think about fertility for both men and women in terms of being “optimal” or “suboptimal”.
-Most of us are born with the capacity to reproduce, it is just a matter of where we fall on a spectrum of fertility depending on genetics, external circumstances, and a handful of factors that we can influence when empowered with proper tools and knowledge.
+While mainstream culture often pits the word “fertile” against “infertile,” implying that one is inherently positive while the other is intrinsically negative, that’s not precisely accurate.
+Instead, think about fertility for men and women in terms of being “optimal” or “suboptimal.”
+Most of us are born with the capacity to reproduce.
+It is just a matter of where we fall on a spectrum of fertility depending on genetics, external circumstances, and a handful of factors that we can influence when empowered with the proper tools and knowledge.

 Where you fall on that spectrum of optimization can tell you more about your body’s other systems and how well they are functioning.